-Day 8: Xian - Chengdu Meals: B, L, D
+Day 8: Xian - Chengdu

-After breakfast and check out, you will be transferred to the train station to board the bullet train for a 4 hour journey to Chengdu, capital of Sichuan Province Tonight, there is an option to see a performance of Sichuan Opera, famous for 'face-changing'.
+Board the bullet train for a 4 hour journey to Chengdu, capital of Sichuan Province.
+Tonight, there is an option to see a performance of Sichuan Opera, famous for 'face-changing' (time permitting, payable locally).

 Chengdu - China's symbolic western capital and the residence of the country's most lovable black and white bear, Chengdu has an abundance to offer.
 With a fast-paced economy that is dragging China's west into the 21st century, it is no wonder that Chengdu's appeal is growing year on year.
 As the gateway into Sichuan Province's large collection of sights, as well as Chengdu being its own trove of historical and cultural treasures, Chengdu is a must-visit on any trip to China.